Boris Sirpo

-Boris Osipovich Sirpo (April 3, 1893 - January 25, 1967) was a Russian-born Finnish violinist, conductor, composer, and music educator.
-He was the founder of the now Lahti Conservatory in Lahti, Finland, as well as the Portland Chamber Orchestra.
+Boris Osipovich Sirpo (April 3, 1893 – January 25, 1967) was a Russian-born Finnish violinist, conductor, composer, and music educator.
+He was the founder of what is now the Lahti Conservatory in Lahti, Finland, as well as the Portland Chamber Orchestra.

 Early life and education

 Boris Sirpo was born as Boris Osipovich Kaufman in Vladikavkaz, North Ossetia, Russia, on April 3, 1893.
-He studied music throughout Europe, including under Jean Sibelius, before making his debut in the Helsinki Philharmonic Orchestra in 1912.
+He studied music throughout Europe, including with Jean Sibelius, before making his debut with the Helsinki Philharmonic Orchestra in 1912.

 Early career

 Sirpo established the Viipuri Conservatory ("Viipurin Musiikkiopisto") in Vyborg in 1918, and served as its director until 1939.
-During this time, Sirpo became acquainted with many famous violinists of the time, including Bronislaw Huberman, whom the Viipuri Chamber Orchestra toured with in Amsterdam and Rotterdam, the Netherlands, Brussels, Belgium, and Paris, France, in the spring of 1932.
+In spring 1932, Sirpo and the Viipuri Chamber Orchestra performed with Bronislaw Huberman in Amsterdam, Rotterdam, Brussels, and Paris.

 Photograph of the Viipuri Chamber Orchestra, circa 1920s; Sirpo is seated in the middle.

 World War II and move to the United States

-One of Sirpo's most famous students was Heimo Haitto; Sirpo took him as not only a student but also a foster son.
-With the advent of the Winter War, the Viipuri Conservatory was destroyed, and Sirpo and Haitto left the city of Vyborg and emigrated to the United States, arriving on March 13, 1940.
-According to Greta Sirpo, Boris Sirpo's wife, Boris Sirpo and Haitto grew increasingly distant as Haitto toured the United States with famous American conductors, and the Haitto grew distant with Sirpo when his foster contract ended.
+Sirpo fostered and taught Heimo Haitto.
+As the Viipuri Conservatory was destroyed during the Winter War, Sirpo and Haitto left Vyborg and moved to the United States in early 1940.
+The two became increasingly distant as Hattito performed around the United States, exacerbated by the ending of their foster relationship.

-Greta and Boris Sirpo moved to Portland in October 1941, where Boris began to teach lessons.
-In 1945, he accepted a position at the Lewis & Clark College.
-In 1946, Sirpo founded the Portland Chamber Orchestra, the oldest chamber orchestra in the United States.
-He also founded the all-female Little Portland Chamber Orchestra in 1953, which toured across Europe.
+Boris and his wife, Greta Sirpo, moved to Portland, Oregon in October 1941, where Boris began to teach lessons.
+In 1945, he accepted a faculty position at the Lewis & Clark College.
+In 1946, Sirpo founded the Portland Chamber Orchestra, today the oldest chamber orchestra in the United States.
+He also founded the all-female Little Portland Chamber Orchestra in 1953.